top of page

 Student Assistant

-Stephanie is pursuing a bachelor's degree in Astrophysics at Arizona State University.
-She's also earning 2 minors: Spanish and Biology.
-After graduation, she wants to continue her studies culminating in her Ph.D., and then hopefully work for NASA studying supernovas.
+Stephanie is pursuing a bachelor's degree in Biological Sciences at Arizona State University.
+After graduation, she wants to continue her studies culminating in her master's degree in Microbiology, and continue her research of interest studying fungi and bacteria.

 Kelsey Meador